 - Over a slow heat, place the chopped cacao butter in a medium heatproof bowl over a saucepan of simmering water and melt gently stirring all the time.
 Using a potato peeler, remove the peel of the orange, squeeze and preserve the juice.
 Remove from the heat, add the melted coconut oil and honey and whisk until well combined.

 - Place the chopped chocolate in a medium heatproof bowl over a saucepan of simmering water and, using a metal spoon, stir until melted and smooth.
-Allow to stand at room temperature for 10 minutes.
+Allow standing at room temperature for 10 minutes.

 - Meanwhile, cut some orange peel in fine strips and dip in the remaining melted chocolate, reheating if necessary.